penguinLiang/ZeldaTeamMirror/readme.md

 ~~Every code review file will have every file that was in the particular PR listed and detailed, file by file.~~

-__NEW:__ For this sprint, most of our code reviews were done directly on PRs.
+For this sprint and the previous sprint, most of our code reviews were done directly on PRs.
 Instead of doing Major Code Reviews on each PR, each team member did an in-depth review of a single file.
 These reviews are in the Sprint3 folder.

 In addition, every Sprint will have it's own subfolder in the CodeReview folder.